akmalnawfer/3p-noon-daily-standup/README.md

 Magic:

 ## Inhamul
-Magic: waiting for Timestamp changes, review filter UI, Magic release
+Magic: STG release done with [918,919,920,935] + optim. to [900] => Review backlog tickets + any pending bugs from sprint

-HB: Plan with Himanshu on Sales Performance Dashboard
+HB: Check with Ankit/Rohit on finalized structure of Sales DB

 Flash: N/A